economists-nyatu/epay_The-everything-payment-gateway-App/README.md

-PASSWORD for e_payeconomists-nyatu is Nyatu2@02
+PASSWORD for e_payeconomists-nyatu zip file is Nyatu2@02